Formula One: Max Verstappen wins Monaco Grand Prix to go top of driver standings

 Max Verstappen capitalised on Ferrari pole-sitter Charles Leclerc’s cruel last-minute withdrawal to win Sunday’s Monaco Grand Prix and go top of the drivers’ world championship for the first time.

-Carlos Sainz for Ferrari took second with Lando Norris for McLaren completing the podium.
+Carlos Sainz for Ferrari took second with Lando Norris of McLaren completing the podium.

 Red Bull’s Verstappen displaced Lewis Hamilton at the top of the 2021 standings after the Mercedes world champion finished in seventh.